Clever/unix-join/README.md

 This allows joining of very large data sets in a stream interface that Node normally can't handle due to memory constraints.

+**NOTE**: `unix-join`, like the join command that it relies on, assumes that the inputs are sorted by the join key.
+If they are not sorted, the behavior is undefined.

 ## Install

 ```